microsoft/MSIX-PackageSupportFramework/fixups/RegLegacyFixups/readme.md

 | `ModifyKeyAccess` | Allows for modification of access parameters in calls to open registry keys.
 This remediation targets the `samDesired` parameter that specifies the permissions granted to the application when opening the key.
 This remediation type does not target calls for registry values.|

 ## Configuration
-The configuration for the Registry Legacy Fixups is specified in the element `config` of the fixup structure within the `proceses` section of the json file when RegLegacyFixups.dll is requested.
+The configuration for the Registry Legacy Fixups is specified in the element `config` of the fixup structure within the `processes` section of the json file when RegLegacyFixups.dll is requested.

 The `config` element for RegLegacyFixups.dll is an array of remediations.
 Each remediation has three elements: